okbob/plpgsql_check/README.md

   vulnerability detection

-* `compatibility_warnings boolean DEFAULT false` - compatibility related checks like obsolete explicit setting internal cursor names in refcursor's or cursor's variables
+* `compatibility_warnings boolean DEFAULT false` - compatibility related checks like obsolete explicit setting internal cursor names in refcursor's or cursor's variables.

 * `anyelementtype regtype DEFAULT 'int'` - an actual type to be used when testing the anyelement type